codemagic-ci-cd/codemagic-docs/content/knowledge-base/google-services-authentication.md

 1. In Google Play Console, navigate to **Settings > API access** and click **Create new service account**.<br><br>
 ![Google play start](../uploads/google_play_start.png)

 2. This will lead you to the Google Cloud Platform.
-Please follow the steps in [this](/knowledge-base/google-services-authentication/#creating-a-service-account) guide to create a service account with the required role in Google Cloud Platform.
-Note that **Editor** role is required for Google Play.
+Please follow the steps in [this](/knowledge-base/google-services-authentication/#creating-a-service-account) guide to create a service account in Google Cloud Platform.
+Set the role to **Service Account User**.

 3. Back in **Google Play Console**, navigate to **Settings > API access** and click **Grant access** next to the created account.<br><br>
 ![Google play grant](../uploads/google_play_two.png)